Solaris

 can some other explanation be found?

-Here, as in Lem’s best works, the limitations of human intelligence
+Here, as in Lem’s best works, the limitations of human

-seem quite so disturbing as Solaris.
+made an ocean seem quite so disturbing as Solaris.

 Critics of sci-fi often point out that the genre focuses on